qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 ..........

 ``Input vector`` [vector: any]
-  Vector layer to calculate the statistic on
+  Vector layer to calculate the statistic on.

-``Field to calculate statistics on`` [tablefield: any] Any supported table field to calculate the statistics
+``Field to calculate statistics on`` [tablefield: any] Any supported table field to calculate the statistics.

 Outputs
 .......
 ``Statistics`` [html]
-  HTML file with calculated statistics
+  HTML file with calculated statistics.

 .. _qgiscountpointsinpolygon: